revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 I lost my eye in a dreadful fishing accident

-The Lady Pumpernickel the Third
+The Lady Esteemed Pumpernickel the Third ( Previously Avarice)

 4 large grates, one with a stairwell
 One compartment has been turned into a rest area